vinaycyadav/dynamoid-devise/README.markdown

 ## Bugs and Feedback

-For *dynamoid-devise* specific issues, please create an issue on GitHub at: [devise-dynamoid issues](http://github.com/macteo/devise-dynamoid/issues)
+For *dynamoid-devise* specific issues, please create an issue on GitHub at: [dynamoid-devise issues](http://github.com/vinaycyadav/dynamoid-devise/issues)

 ## Copyright